 We will adapt the support of children to meet their individual needs.
 Once the identification of their needs has started, we can work out a plan of how best to support your child.
-This can be through a variety of ways including small group work, following programmes aimed at developing a specific area of difficulty and one to one support from an adult.
-Children might have the number of times they read in school increased, be asked to participate in a physical skills group or join a phonics intervention if they do not have a high level of need.
-If children need more intensive support, the school staff will discuss the best way to provide this and inform the parents about how we plan to provide what is needed.
+This can be through a variety of ways including small group work, following programmes aimed at supporting a specific area of difficulty and more individualised work completed with an adult.
+Children might have the number of times they read in school increased, be asked to participate in a physical skills group or join a phonics intervention, if they do not have a high level of need.
+If children need more intensive support, the school staff will discuss the best way to provide this and inform you, the parents, about how we plan to provide what is needed.
 We would also discuss any plans with other professionals that are involved with your child to make sure that we are helping to support them in the best way possible.